BitPoet/InlineCompleteTinyMCE/README.md

 ProcessWire Autocomplete Module for InputfieldTinyMCE

 # Status
-Alpha - please use with caution and only on Systems where you don't mind issues
+Beta - please use with caution

 # Compatibility
 Requires ProcessWire >= 3.0.200 and InputfieldTinyMCE